thisrohangupta/changelog/upgrade/git_experience_configuration_code.md

 ### What's the difference?

 In First Gen, Harness retained a copy in its DB that was where Harness was reading all the configuration from.
-This meant user's would make changes in the UI or Github and they would all first go to the DB before showing up in their respective destinations (i.e. UI or Github).
-These frequent changes caused a lot of sync conflicts with Harness DB state and the user's Github.
-We designed the Git Experience so that it would have 1 source of truth which is Github.
-Harness will only read from Github and pull the latest or a specific branch.
+This meant user's would make changes in the UI or Git and they would all first go to the DB before showing up in their respective destinations (i.e. UI or Git).
+These frequent changes caused a lot of sync conflicts with Harness DB state and the user's Git.
+We designed the Git Experience so that it would have 1 source of truth which is Git.
+Harness will only read from Git and pull the latest or a specific branch.
 Harness gives more flexibility in branching strategies and testing Pipelines, Templates and Inputsets compared to the Harness First Gen Configuration as code experience.

 ### Why did Harness reduce the number of supported entities backed by Git?